MicrosoftDocs/visualfsharpdocs/docs/conceptual/en-US/Namespaces (F#).md

 ## Namespaces in Files and Assemblies
 Namespaces can span multiple files in a single project or compilation.
 The term *namespace fragment* describes the part of a namespace that is included in one file.
 Namespaces can also span multiple assemblies.
-For example, the **System** namespace includes the whole [!INCLUDE[dnprdnshort](../Token/dnprdnshort_md.md)], which spans many assemblies and contains many nested namespaces.
+For example, the **System** namespace includes the whole .NET Framework, which spans many assemblies and contains many nested namespaces.

 ## Global Namespace